Last Updated on September 2, 2023

 This newly-built mountain home in Fairview is the perfect secluded staycation destination.
 Luxury awaits you with modern fixtures, a spacious deck, a hot tub, and plenty of large windows for forest views.

-Stay in and read all day in the hanging Papasan, relax in the sounds of nature, or take the 10-mile drive into Asheville if you do want to go out and explore.
+Stay in and read all day in the hanging Papasan, relax in the sounds of nature, or take the 10-mile drive into Asheville if you want to explore.
 What a place to immerse yourself in nature for a romantic and cozy tiny home getaway!

 Cost: $199 per night, up to $225 on some weekends and holidays.